eic/BeastMagneticField/README.md

   # the command below will import the ASCII field map located in the ../data directory (check the path!)
   # and return the field value (radial and longitudinal components) at [R=3.0cm , Z=100.0cm];

+  # assume we are still in the "build" directory;
   ./bmf-main ../data/mfield.4col.dat 3.0 100.0
 ```